Numerical Challenges in Modeling Gravothermal Collapse in Self-Interacting Dark Matter Halos: Simulation Framework

 \section{Simulation Framework}

 The DM-only halos studied in this work are evolved using the gravity-tree solver in GIZMO~\citep{Hopkins2015}.
 As a concrete case study, we consider a low- and high-concentration variant of a $M_{\rm 200} = 1.15 \times 10^9 M_{\odot}$ isolated halo with virial radius $R_{\rm 200} = 22.1$~kpc.
 The initial conditions for these halos are set using \texttt{Spheric}~\citep{Garrison2013} and assume an NFW density profile with some scale radius, $r_{\rm s}$, and density, $\rho_{\rm s}$.
 All halos are exponentially truncated at $r_{\rm trunc} = 23.6$~kpc beyond the virial radius (see Ref.~\cite{Zemp2008} for details on the truncation form), similar to previous studies~\citep{Zeng2022}.\footnote{Ref.~\cite{Nishikawa2020} found that the truncation radius has no effect on a halo's evolution so long as it is larger than several times the scale radius.} The high-concentration halo has $\rho_{\rm s} = 1.04 \times 10^8 M_{\odot}/\rm kpc^{3}$ and $r_{\rm s} = 0.715$~kpc, which corresponds to a concentration of $c_{\scriptstyle{200}} = 31$.
-The low-concentration halo has parameters of $\rho_{\rm s} = 2.73 \times 10^7 M_{\odot}/\rm kpc^{3}$ and $r_{\rm s} = 1.18$~kpc, corresponding to $c_{\scriptstyle{200}} = 19$.
-These halo parameters result in a core-collapse time of $ \sim 3.5$~($14$)~Gyr for the high~(low) concentration case, providing a good example of early versus late collapse in cosmological time.
+The low-concentration halo has parameters of $\rho_{\rm s} = 2.73 \times 10^7 M_{\odot}/\rm kpc^{3}$ and $r_{\rm s} = 1.18$~kpc, corresponding to $c_{\scriptstyle{200}} = 19$. \textbf{This study takes an SIDM cross section per unit DM particle mass of $\sigma/m = 50$~cm$^2$/g as a benchmark scenario.} These parameters result in a core-collapse time of $ \sim 3.5$~($14$)~Gyr for the high~(low) concentration case, providing a good example of early versus late collapse in cosmological time.

 For the two halos under consideration, we vary several different inputs to the numerical modeling, including the DM scattering implementation~(Sec.~\ref{sec:implementation}), force-softening scheme~(Sec.~\ref{sec:forcesoft}), and time-stepping criteria (Sec.~\ref{sec:timestep_implementation}).
 Table~\ref{tab:sims} summarizes the simulations used in this work.
 The halos are run at low, medium, and high resolution, which correspond to $N_{\rm p} = 3\times10^4$, $5\times10^5$, and $10^6$ total gravitationally-bound particles in the halo, respectively.
 Additionally, all simulations are run with the same number of cores to minimize the influence of hardware on the results.